 Amidst his many followers, Jesus gathered a small group of disciples around Him to be His close friends and to help Him with His mission.

-Each year group in school has a Chaplaincy Team made up of two representatives from each form.
-The Chaplaincy Teams are volunteers who want to know more about their faith and who want to serve the school community in a particular way by sharing their faith.
-Chaplaincy Teams meet, with a staff member to guide them, on a weekly basis and are involved in a variety of initiatives throughout the school aimed to support the Catholic ethos.
+Each year group in the college has a Chaplaincy Team made up of two representatives from each form.
+The Chaplaincy Teams are volunteers who want to know more about their faith and who want to serve the college community in a particular way by sharing their faith.
+Chaplaincy Teams meet, with a staff member to guide them, on a weekly basis and are involved in a variety of initiatives throughout the college aimed to support the Catholic ethos.